 Part I contains 5 chapters discussing the role of health plan payment in regulated health insurance markets, key aspects of payment design (i.e. risk adjustment, risk sharing and premium regulation), and evaluation methods using administrative data on medical spending.

-Additional sections describe the health plan payment systems applied in Belgium, Germany, Israel, the Netherlands, Switzerland and the United States.
-Moreover, the authors discuss the evolution of these payment schemes, along with ongoing reforms and key lessons on the design of health plan payment.
+Part II contains 14 chapters describing the health plan payment system in 14 countries and sectors around the world, including Australia, Belgium, Chile, China, Columbia, Germany, Ireland, Israel, the Netherlands, Russia, Switzerland and the United States.
+Authors discuss the evolution of these payment schemes, along with ongoing reforms and key lessons on the design of health plan payment.

-- Brings together international experience from many different countries that apply managed competition in different ways
+- Brings together international experience from many different countries that apply regulated competition in different ways

-- Delivers a practical toolkit for the evaluation of payment modalities, their inefficiencies, side-effects and paths of least resistance
+- Delivers a practical toolkit for the evaluation of health plan payment modalities from the standpoint of efficiency and fairness

 Senior under(graduate) students interested in health policy.
 Policymakers responsible for health plan payment.
 Health insurers, policy researchers, patient organizations and other organizations involved in the design of risk equalisation schemes, those working as actuaries for insurance companies, and anyone involved in the political process of health plan payment design

 1. Regulated Competition in Health Insurance Markets: Paradigms and Ongoing Issues

 2. Premium Regulation, Risk Equalization, Risk Sharing, and Subsidies: Effects on Affordability and Efficiency

 5. Evaluating the Performance of Health Plan Payment Systems